Borgward Group: Troubles

-In 2018, Foton Motors announced plans to sell their stake at Borgward at 67%.
+In 2018, Foton Motors announced plans to sell their stake of Borgward at 67%.

 According to the German newspaper Automobilwoche, the company struggled to earn better sales after Foton sold its 67% stake to UCar in 2019 for $614 million.
 The newspaper said that Borgward sold around 5,000 vehicles in the first half of 2020.
-According to André Lacerda, a Borgward salesman in Luxembourg, the company does not have plans to halt reintroduction of Borgward vehicles throughout Europe.
+According to André Lacerda, a Borgward salesman in Luxembourg, the company did not have plans to halt reintroduction of Borgward vehicles throughout Europe.

 Charles Zhengyao Lu, chairman of Luckin Coffee, was also involved in an accounting scandal, which played a role in the sudden sales decline.

-Borgward has reportedly vacated its headquarters in Stuttgart as of 2020 with calls to the office going unanswered.
-By 2021, most vehicle productions have been ceased.
-Borgward's Malaysian operations have been discontinued due to lack of shipment of vehicle models from China and mediocre sales.
-Ucar denied news that the company is went bankrupt, but acknowledged difficulties in finding investors while it entered administration in June 2021.
-However, a Beijing court ordered its assets seized for failing to pay debt in December 2021.
+Borgward had reportedly vacated its headquarters in Stuttgart as of 2020, with calls to the office going unanswered.
+By 2021, most vehicle production had ceased.
+Borgward's Malaysian operations were discontinued due to lack of shipment of vehicles from China and mediocre sales.
+Ucar denied news that the company had gone bankrupt, but acknowledged difficulties in finding investors while it entered administration in June 2021.
+However, a Beijing court ordered its assets seized for failing to pay debts in December 2021.

-Borgward filed for bankruptcy in Beijing on April 8, 2022.
-On December 5, 2022, the First Intermediate People’s Court of Beijing approved the company's bankruptcy declaration.
+Borgward filed for bankruptcy in Beijing on 8 April 2022.
+On 5 December 2022, the First Intermediate People’s Court of Beijing approved the company's bankruptcy declaration.

-Jochen Sibert from JSC Automotive, criticized the company's plan to use small stores instead of large dealerships to market the vehicles in 2020.
+Jochen Sibert from JSC Automotive criticized the company's plan to use small stores instead of large dealerships to market the vehicles in 2020.